FossMec/Selection/README.md

 ### Additional help for this task, you want a helping hand for this tasks?
 #### Follow through with this [Small Tutorial](https://www.pluralsight.com/courses/get-involved)
-##### Caution: The instructions are very vague, and the task is excruciatingly hard for beginner, take your time, seek for help to complete it.
-You'll have to do group discussions and work together as a team for finishing it.
+##### Caution: The instructions are very vague, and the task is excruciatingly hard for beginner, take your time, seek for help to complete it.(Warning: only Algorithmic questions will be valued) You'll have to do group discussions and work together as a team for finishing it.
 The people who complete this will be considered for entry into FOSS MEC and the top winner will get exciting FOSS MEC Prizes!

 ##### Time Required: 1-3 Days (Optional Step).